 For more information, go to the ‘Ohana Readers website.

-Join Read To Me International (RTMI) and the Waimea Public Library for an evening of read-alouds and celebrating books!
-Families who register at RTMI & Waimea Public Library Family Literacy Night Registration Page will receive a free new picture book to take home and a reading resource packet.
-A QR code is available through the RTMI website: Read to Me International Waimea Kauai Events Page.
+Join RTMI (Read To Me International) & the Waimea Public Library for an evening of fun read-alouds, music, and reading resources!
+Families who register on the RTMI & Waimea (Kauaʻi) Public Library Family Literacy Night Registration Page will receive a free new picture book and reading resource packet on a first come, first served basis.

-This program is especially for families with children ages 4-8 years, though older and younger siblings are welcome to attend.
-Young children must be accompanied by an adult caregiver.
+This program is especially for families with children 4-8 years old, and siblings are welcome to join.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.